tejasri106/Genesis/PLAN.md

 | ElevenLabs | Voice data contains PHI | Must be signed |
 | Twilio | Call transcripts contain PHI | Must be signed |

-**Current posture:** Helix agents are designed to avoid sending PHI to any external API.
+**Current posture:** Genesis agents are designed to avoid sending PHI to any external API.
 The pre-flight block ensures PHI-containing queries never reach model APIs.
 BAAs are still required at the institutional level before any clinical deployment.

 ---